 If you’re a business owner, you may be planning to apply for a loan through the SBA’s Paycheck Protection Program (PPP) or Economic Injury Disaster Loans (EIDL) program.
 These programs recently got hundreds of billions of dollars in new funding.
 But, while you’re focused on getting a loan, scammers may be focused on you: hoping to trick you into giving them sensitive business information, like your bank account numbers, employees’ Social Security numbers, and even your money.
 Check out the tips from the FTC.

 Learn more about health insurance coverage for COVID-19 diagnosis and treatment.

 Governor Phil Scott and the Department of Financial Regulation today announced an emergency regulation requiring commercial insurers to waive cost-sharing requirements, such as co-payments, coinsurance or deductible requirements, for the diagnosis and treatment of COVID-19.
 The emergency regulation is retroactive to March 13, 2020, the date that Governor Scott declared a State of Emergency.
 Check your explanation of benefits to make sure you were not accidentally charged for the diagnosis or treatment of COVID-19.

 Most auto insurers have filed plans to return premiums, pay dividends or reduce their rates for Vermont drivers due to a decrease in miles driven during the COVID-19 pandemic.
-Recently a few insurers have filed a second round of rate relief measures, including significant overall rate reductions.
-The total savings for Vermont drivers from all plans is almost $22 million.
+A few insurers have filed second and third rounds of rate relief measures, including significant overall rate reductions.
+The total savings for Vermont drivers from all plans is almost $23 million.
 Find Information for Consumers on Auto Insurance Premium Rebates.

 Dental Insurer Premium Reductions and Credits